The Commercial Real Estate World of Edgewater, Chicago

 1. Retail Spaces: Edgewater’s main commercial corridors, particularly along Broadway, Clark Street, and Bryn Mawr Avenue, are home to various retail businesses.
 These areas are bustling with activity, offering everything from boutique shops and restaurants to grocery stores and service-oriented businesses that cater to the needs of local residents and visitors.

-2. Office Spaces: Small office spaces are available in Edgewater, particularly for healthcare providers, legal practices, non-profits, and professional services.
+2. Chicago Office Spaces: Small office spaces are available in Edgewater, particularly for healthcare providers, legal practices, non-profits, and professional services.
 These offices are often located in converted residential properties or small commercial buildings along major streets, providing convenient access for clients and employees.

 3. Mixed-Use Developments: Mixed-use properties are becoming increasingly common in Edgewater, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.